xbln/ocr/README.md

   * The form could not be recognized as Energieausweis form
   * A wrong filetype (e.g. docx, xlsx, txt, gif, ...) was uploaded/attached to email
   * Sent email has no attachment
 * See following sample Energieausweis form where all relevant fields that should be identified by OCR are marked red.
 Field names are freely selectable.
-Plese take this only as example and be aware that Energieausweis forms may differ.
+Please take this only as example and be aware that Energieausweis forms may differ.

 ![2 Schulstr  6, Lengef 1](https://github.com/xbln/ocr/assets/27554937/dc481443-fc2e-4465-957f-a56076efea12)
 ![2 Schulstr  6, Lengef 2](https://github.com/xbln/ocr/assets/27554937/a46c89ef-60e9-4866-bffe-48693a7138ce)